u1f383/u1f383.github.io/_posts/2026-05-27-Docker-Internal-1.markdown

 categories: Linux
 ---

-For this year's (2026) Pwn2Own Berlin, I tried to find vulnerabilities in Docekr but came up with nothing.
-This post simply documents my research on Docker's system implmentation, since it is quite interesting.
+For this year's (2026) Pwn2Own Berlin, I tried to find vulnerabilities in Docker but came up with nothing.
+This post simply documents my research on Docker's system implementation, since it is quite interesting.

-The attack scenario involves downloading a unknown image or running a malicious image, so I only focus on its architecture and then delve into the code that accesses user-controllable data.
+The attack scenario involves downloading an unknown image or running a malicious image, so I only focus on its architecture and then delve into the code that accesses user-controllable data.

 This series is expected to be divided into three parts, covering basic Docker's architecture, attack surfaces, past vulnerabilities, and the NVIDIA toolkit as a bonus!
 I hope you enjoy these posts and learn something new 🙂.

 ## 1. Introduction

 First, there are a few Docker products that may confuse readers.
 The most common one is [Docker Engine](https://docs.docker.com/engine/install/ubuntu/), and another is [Docker Desktop](https://www.docker.com/products/docker-desktop/), which is relatively niche but more user-friendly since it provides a GUI and runs containers inside a **lightweight VM** (for example, QEMU-KVM).
-Here, we are discussing about **Docker Engine**, not the Desktop Desktop.
+Here, we are discussing **Docker Engine**, not the Docker Desktop.

 If you follow the installation steps for Docker Engine on Ubuntu, you'll notice that `containerd` is installed as well!